rmoralesdelgado/Tutorials/01 Quick and Sustainable Git and GitHub.md

 fatal: refusing to merge unrelated histories
 ```

-Now we tried to do a `git pull`, and, again, it failed.
+Now we tried to do a `git pull`, and again, it failed.
 So what happened now?
-Well, `git` started pulling the commits from the remote repo but, before completing its task, it had a "fatal error": it was not able to merge the *unrelated* histories.
-What is happening now is the same that happened when we tried to push our repo: the commit histories of both repositories are entirely different —even the `root-commit`s are different —, and because of that, `git` does not know how to "order" the commits.
-If we think of commits as snapshots, then think of it as snapshots of two very different things — if you try to order them into a *single history*, you will not be able to know how to do it because they tell unrelated histories.
+I am not trying to waste anyone's time but there is an important lesson here. `git` started pulling the commits from the remote repo but, before completing its task, it had a "fatal error": it was not able to merge the *unrelated* histories.
+This is the same thing that happened when we tried to push our repo: **the commit histories of both repositories are entirely different** —even the `root-commit`s are different —, and because of that, `git` does not know how to "order" the commits.
+If we think of commits as snapshots, then think of it as snapshots of two very different things — if you try to order them into a *single history*, you will not be able to know how to do it because they tell unrelated stories.
 Furthermore, you can check that the pull was not successful by running a `ls` in your working directory.
 ```bash
 $ ls
 hello-mars.py	hello-world.py	temp-subfolder